Zymo-Research/zymoTransmit/README.md

 ```
 python zymoTransmit.py
 ```
+**If NOT using a PFX certificate (you have CER and KEY files available)**

+You should have files called impl-cie-ws (for testing) and odxi-ws (for production) with endings of .cer and .key for each.
+Simply copy these credential files into the certificates folder in your Zymo Research Transmit directory.
+No further attention to these files should be required.

+**If using a PFX certificate for the legacy CDPH gateway**

 Convert your certificate for use (if you do not supply a file name, a file browser window will appear if GUI functionality is available)
 ```
 python zymoTransmit.py -c [fileName.pfx]